Server data from the Official MCP Registry

 export SAUCE_ACCESS_KEY="your-sauce-access-key"

 Then omit the env block from your config.
-Both servers will automatically use these environment variables.
+Both servers will automatically pick them up.

 The entry point script isn't in your PATH.
-Verify installation and use the full path approach above:
+Use the full path approach:

 python3 -m pip list | grep sauce-api-mcp